 While wearing a seat belt can save your life, there’s no guarantee that you will be completely scratch- after an auto collision.
-Seat belts are made to keep you in your seat so you don’t get ejected during an accident.
+Seat belts are made to keep you in your seat so you don’t get ejected during a car accident.
 As a result, the rigid strength of the belt restraining you in the car may cause injuries on its own.
 When you or your driver makes a sudden stop, the speed from the car causes you to hit the seat belt with significant force.
 That force saves your life, but can leave you with bruises, scrapes and fractures that will need to be treated right away.

 Here are five of the most common seat belt injuries: